Richard Gott

 Richard Willoughby Gott (28 October 1938 – 2 November 2025) was a British journalist and historian.
 A Latin America correspondent and features editor for the British newspaper The Guardian, he was known for his radical politics and a connection to Che Guevara.
-Gott resigned from The Guardian in 1994, after senior KGB defector Oleg Gordievsky accused him of having been a Soviet "agent of influence", which Gott rejected.
+Gott resigned from The Guardian in 1994, after senior KGB defector Oleg Gordievsky accused him of having been a Soviet "agent of influence", an accusation that Gott rejected.

 Early life and education

 Gott was born at Aston Tirrold in the Berkshire Downs of Oxfordshire, south east England, on 28 October 1938, the son of Oxford-educated architect Arthur Francis Evelyn Gott and schoolteacher Constance Mary Moon.
 The Gott family had been prominent in the Yorkshire woollen industry; his paternal uncle married the politician Mavis Tate.